 Where does angular leaf spot come from?
 Angular leaf spot is caused by the bacterium Xanthamonas fragariae which is typically introduced into a garden on infected plants.
 Once present in a garden, the bacterium can be spread by splashing water from rain or watering with a sprinkler.
 Once established in a garden, X. fragariae overwinters on strawberry leaf debris.
 Weather conditions that favor angular leaf spot are not well understood, although high humidity appears to play a role.

 How do I save a plant with angular leaf spot?
 Once a plant is infected, it cannot be cured.
 If angular leaf spot is detected early, use of copper-containing compounds labeled for use on strawberries may help limit disease development although the effectiveness of such sprays can be quite variable.
 If you decide to use such a product, be sure to read and follow all label instructions for the product that you select to ensure that you use it in the safest and most effective manner possible.
 Avoid using copper sprays once flowers have formed.

-For more information on angular leaf spot of strawberry: See UW-Extension bulletin A3682 (“Strawberry Disorder: Angular Leaf Spot”) available at http://learningstore.uwex.edu or contact your county Extension agent.
+For more information on angular leaf spot of strawberry: See UW Bulletin A3682 (Strawberry Disorder: Angular Leaf Spot) available at https://learningstore.extension.wisc.edu/ or contact your county Extension agent.